CSE512-16S/a3-jstarkey/README.md

   Plotting mass shooting incidents and gun related fatalities (5 hrs):
   Choropleth map of police shooting incidents (8 hrs):
   Tooltip showing respected visulizaiotn info (4 hrs): Combined fatality and name information for respected state/county or spree incident/victim into a tooltip that activated on hover event.
   CSS/HTML Styling and Layout (3 hrs): Styling and layout to make a clear and concise user interface.
-Interactions are minimal, what is importnat is interpreting the data.
+Interactions are minimal, what is important is expressing the data concisely and easily for easy interpretation

 ReadMe (4 hrs): I wrote alot.
 I had zero experience with Github previously.

 # Running Instructions
-You can find our interactive visualization by clicking the following this link:
-Or download the source files:
-cd to the project directory
-type in python -m SimpleHTTPServer 8888 & in your terminal
+You can find our interactive visualization by clicking the following this link: https://cse512-16s.github.io/a3-jstarkey/ Or download the source files: cd to the project directory type in python -m SimpleHTTPServer 8888 & in your terminal